Business Operating Grants

 Ineligible Applicants

-• Corporate-owned franchises with two or more locations
+• Franchise businesses with two or more locations under ownership

 • Payday loan businesses